milespearlman/SRInternshipPrompt/README.md

 ## Solution Explanation

-This program reads team win-loss records from a JSON file and displays wins in a head-to-head table format.
+This program reads team head-to-head records from a JSON file and displays wins in a head-to-head table format.

 ### Approach
 1. Load the JSON data containing each team's records against opponents